webpage by Paul Ridenour

 Church.
 This is not the original

-changed its name to Lighthouse Mission.
+changed its name to Osage

 Ridenour's wife Nan, is

-Photo sent by Layel Ridenour
+Photo sent to me by Layel Ridenour.

 Layel Ridenour standing at David and Margaret's graves -